Skip to content

 Math mode

-The symbols in the Symbol Palette need to be inserted into your document in math mode for them to be compiled correctly.
-This means that they must be enclosed within special math markup:
+Symbols shown in the Symbol Palette should only be inserted into your document when LaTeX is in math mode, which means they must be enclosed within special math markup:

 • To put your equations in inline mode enclose it within the delimiters: \( \) or $ $.
 You can also place it within the math environment: \begin{math} \end{math}.